-The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.
+The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
+At the same time, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

 Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.

 If you want to lock your Nest: